The Ultimate Guide to Tipping in Europe

 Pay for your bags with a smile: Ireland and Scotland

 At most hotels in these countries, the porter will cart your bag up to your room for you, but won’t take cash or coins.
-So just accept the free luggage transfer with thanks and a smile.
+If this is the case, just accept the free luggage transfer with big thanks and a smile.

 No cash for housekeeping: England